-26
+Table 26 shows that the increase of noise remains below 1 dB.

 Analysis related to onboard connectivity at 2100 MHz

 The ECC Report 093 [2] already contains results for scenarios 1 and 3.
 Those results are calculated using the same parameters as identified in Table 17.
 Therefore, those studies are not repeated for this report.
 The e.i.r.p. level used for the scenario 4 is the ECC limit (i.e 1 dBm / 3.84 MHz).